AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 >
 >For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

+The user can create his own rules.

+>[!IMPORTANT]
+>
+>When importing a package and when updating data via the **Update for deliverability** workflow, the user-created rules are overwritten.

 ### Managing email domains {#managing-email-domains}

 The domain management rules are used to regulate the flow of outgoing emails for a specific domain.
 They sample the bounce messages and block sending where appropriate.

 The Adobe Campaign messaging server applies rules specific to the domains, and then the rules for the general case represented by an asterisk in the list of rules.

+>[!IMPORTANT]
+>
+>Once upgraded to the Enhanced MTA, DKIM (DomainKeys Identified Mail) email authentication signing is done by the Enhanced MTA.
+DKIM-signing by the native Campaign MTA will be turned off within the **[!UICONTROL Domain management]** table as part of the Enhanced MTA upgrade.
+>
+>For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 To configure domain management rules, simply set a threshold and select certain SMTP parameters.
 A **threshold** is a limit calculated as an error percentage beyond which all messages towards a specific domain are blocked.